“Money can’t buy life.”

 My goal as a food writer is to make accessible the recipes which I adore.
-And then of course to share them with all of you.
+And then to share them with all of you.
 This recipe for Coconut Rice & Red Beans is undeniably one of them.
 So unbelievably simple and to say it’s healthy doesn’t even do it justice.

 Enjoy & Namaste!